Adin, California: Geography

-According to the United States Census Bureau, the CDP covers an area of 3.4 square miles (8.9 km^{2}), 99.82% of it land, 0.18% of it water.
+According to the United States Census Bureau, the CDP covers an area of 3.4 square miles (8.9 km^{2}), of which 99.82% is land and 0.18% is water.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Adin has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.